 - Yellow -

-There are many plants and flowers which yield the colour yellow.
+There are many plants and flowers which yield the color yellow.
 Q’olle flowers, from a small tree that grows in the region, are commonly used to make yellow, as well as some shades of orange.
 The yarn is boiled with the flowers and a variety of shades is achieved depending on the length of time the wool remains in the solution.

 Q’aqa Sunka can be used to create shades of yellow, as can a combination of Mutuy and citric acid.
 Quico flowers, Ñuñunqa leaves and Molle leaves (a Peruvian pepper tree) are also known to produce yellow dyes.